fars-fede-fire/clever_api/README.md

 This is a pre-alpha release - a lot of work is still to be done!
 Expect breaking changes

+When the custom component is loaded you will have:
+ - sensor.clever_consumption_this_month: How many kWh you have charged at home and at public chargers

+ If you check "Add Clever home charger", you will have access to:
+ - sensor.clever_current_session_consumption: How many kWh your home charger has charged since car was connect.
+This is only updated every 15 minutes from Clever

 Login flow:

 1) Insert your Clever email